Page Last Updated 2026-04-19

 Fatsia japonica – Paperplant

 Evergreen shrub with stout, sparsely branched stems.
-Large 20 – 40 cm deeply palmately lobed leaves have 7 – 9 lobes, are spirally arranged, leathery and on long petioles.
-Flowers are small, white, borned in dense terminal compound umbels followed by small black berries.
+Large 20 – 40 cm deeply palmately lobed leaves have 7 – 9 lobes, are spirally arranged, are leathery, and are on long petioles.
+Flowers are small, white, born in dense terminal compound umbels, followed by small black berries.
 Native to Japan and Korea, cultivated in North America.

 Hedera helix – English Ivy